mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 Basically, the optimization techniques, e.g. SGD with momentum, Adam and batch normalization, are still widely applied nowadays.
 In addition, there is progress to help apply Newton’s method.

-### What default regularization techniques can we use if we have millions of training  data?
-Are these techniques still the same in 2021?

-Early stopping, dropout and batch normalization are still leading in the regularization of neural networks.
-Although, there are other regularization strategies that are very popular, e.g. Bagging/Ensemble Voting, Adversarial Training, Noise Robustness and L1 and L2 norms.

-### In what cases can we choose unsupervised learning as default?

-First, when it is known and proven that the problem to tackle works better if using unsupervised learning, e.g. Natural Language Processing (NLP).
-Second, if the task belongs to the unsupervised learning paradigm.
-Third, after applying the supervised methodology, one could attempt to try out the unsupervised one to see if better results can be achieved.

-### If we decided to collect more data, how much data should we collect?

-The first step is to plot the relationship between training error and generalization error and conclude the amount of data needed.
-Then, increase successively the size of datasets to be added, e.g. on a logarithmic base.
-Note that very small datasets do not improve the performance dramatically.

 ### Name some hyperparameters for which overfitting occurs when the value is large and some for which it occurs when the value is small.

 An example of a hyperparameter whose very large value may cause overfitting is the *number of epochs*.
 And an example of a hyperparameter whose very small value may cause overfitting is regularization (e.g. weight decay) strength.